 - Appeals can be made to the Director of Campus Safety within 10 days of violation.
 After 10 days there is no appeal.
 His decision may be appealed to the Dean of Students, if desired, within 5 days.
 The Dean of Students decision is final.

 - Unpaid tickets will be billed to a student’s account.
 Remember that vehicles may be towed for accumulating unpaid tickets.
-Repeated failure to abide by College policy may result in suspension of parking privileges and/or disciplinary action.
-Please refer all questions or concerns about College Parking Policy to the Director of Campus Safety (Hardees Building)
+Repeated failure to abide by University policy may result in suspension of parking privileges and/or disciplinary action.
+Please refer all questions or concerns about University Parking Policy to the Director of Campus Safety (Hardees Building)

 Security Tips and Reminders